jkrumow/TBStateMachine/README.md

 [stateA registerEvent:event target:stateB action:action guard:guard];
 ```

+If you set the target state to `nil` the resulting transition will be an internal transition.
+In this case only guard and action blocks will be executed.

 To schedule the event call `scheduleEvent:` and pass the specified `TBSMEvent` instance and (optionally) an `NSDictionary` with payload:

 ```objective-c